THE EDGE OF SPACE AND THE END OF TIME |

 Topology Change in General Relativity

-Prior to Dr. Horowitz’s paper, in 2006, the Russian mathematician Grigori Perelman, in proving the Poincaré conjecture, found it necessary to determine whether or not singularities could exist in topological manifolds.
-He found that, at least in the kind he was studying, certain singularities could exist and, interestingly, they were restricted to being oblong cavities---hollow spheres stretched out along a line.
-The simplest form of such a singularity is of course just a spherical hole in the manifold.
+Prior to Dr. Horowitz’s paper, the Russian mathematician Grigori Perelman, in proving the Poincaré conjecture, found it necessary to determine whether or not singularities could exist in topological manifolds.
+He found that, at least in the kind he was studying, certain singularities could exist and, notably, they were restricted to being oblong cavities---hollow spheres stretched out along a line.
+The simplest form of such a singularity is of course just a spherical hole.

-Leaving the question of topology change unresolved then, what does the Schwarzschild metric itself have to say about black holes and event horizons?
+Leaving aside the question of whether topology change is possible what does the Schwarzschild metric itself have to say about black holes and event horizons?

 The Schwarzschild Metric:

 The mathematics showed that, under certain circumstances, a dying star would collapse under its own weight, imploding into an unimaginably dense object later characterized by physicist Kip Thorne as made “wholly and solely” of warpages in spacetime.
-It appeared possible that, in its final death-collapse, a star that is large enough would crush its own matter completely out of existence, transforming itself into an object built entirely of deformations of space and time.
-All of its original matter, its electrons, protons, quarks and such are crushed down to an infinitely small point.
-The original matter that made up the star is essentially gone.
+It appeared possible that, in its final death-collapse, a star that is massive enough would crush its own matter completely out of existence, transforming itself into an object built entirely of deformations of space and time.
+All of its original matter, its electrons, protons, quarks and such would be crushed down to an infinitely small point.
+The original matter that made up the star would be essentially gone.

-The same mass that was previously carried by the particles is now, as Lynden-Bell and Katz discovered, living outside the event horizon in the form of a gravitational field.
+The same mass that was previously carried by the particles is now, as Lynden-Bell and Katz discovered, living outside the event horizon as the gravitational field of the black hole.

-The creation of a black hole appears, in essence then, to be a transformation of normal matter into a gravitational field arrayed around what is possibly a void in the spacetime manifold.
-To see this more clearly we need to examine the Schwarzschild metric and its dramatic property called metric stretching.
+The creation of a black hole appears, in essence then, to be a transformation of normal matter into a gravitational field arrayed around what is probably a void in the spacetime manifold.
+To see this more clearly, we need to examine the Schwarzschild metric and its dramatic mathematical property called metric stretching.

 Metric Stretching

 The spacetime interval, ds in the first panel of the illustration below, is the basic measure of length and time in the Schwarzschild metric.
-The distance part of the interval (in yellow) displays the remarkable property known as metric stretching.
-Its leading fraction is plotted as the white curve in the center panel and demonstrates how the two intervals shown are different sizes according to how close they are to the black hole’s event horizon.
+The distance part of the interval (shown in yellow) displays the remarkable property known as metric stretching.
+Its leading fraction is plotted as the white curve in the center panel.
+It clearly demonstrates how the two spacetime intervals shown are different sizes according to how close they are to the black hole’s event horizon.

 The closer to the horizon, the more stretching there is.
-Significantly, as the event horizon is approached from the outside, this radial stretching phenomenon increases exponentially to infinity and the energy density of the associated spacetime quickly drops away to nothing (as shown in the third panel).
+Significantly, as the event horizon is approached from the outside, this radial stretching phenomenon increases exponentially to infinity and, given that any object that expands must also thin out proportionally, the energy density of the associated spacetime would be expected to quickly drop away to nothing (as shown in the third panel).

-Perpendicular to the radial directions space is compressed but in the radial directions the manifold is stretched according to its distance from the event horizon.
+Perpendicular to the radial directions, space is compressed a bit but in the radial direction the manifold is stretched according to its distance from the event horizon.
 (See addendum for further explanation).

 In the overview then, we appear to have a spherical black hole that has spacetime all around it but has no spacetime inside.
 Metric stretching, in other words, seems to be describing a spherical cutout in the manifold, or, as AMPS later put it, a spherical singularity.